rclone/rclone/docs/content/commands/rclone_config_create.md

 Create a new remote of `name` with `type` and options.
-The options should be passed in pairs of `key` `value`.
+The options should be passed in pairs of `key` `value` or as `key=value`.

 For example to make a swift remote of name myremote using auto config you would do:

-    rclone config create myremote swift env_auth true
+    rclone config create myremote swift env_auth true rclone config create myremote swift env_auth=true

+So for example if you wanted to configure a Google Drive remote but using remote authorization you would do this:

+    rclone config create mydrive drive config_is_local=false

-Note that if the config process would normally ask a question the default is taken.
-Each time that happens rclone will print a message saying how to affect the value taken.
+Note that if the config process would normally ask a question the default is taken (unless `--non-interactive` is used).
+Each time that happens rclone will print or DEBUG a message saying how to affect the value taken.

 If any of the parameters passed is a password field, then rclone will automatically obscure them if they aren't already obscured before